 There are many methods for conducting market studies in B2B.
-The quantitative questionnaire (or survey) is one of the most widely used methods, but there are cases where qualitative studies, which require quite different know-how and methods are more applicable.
-Here we describe the method and associated tools most suitable for B2B marketing.
+The quantitative questionnaire (or survey) is a widely popular used method.
+Cases that are often more applicable require B2B market surveys.

 - The first step is to describe the objectives of your market study in a few points; a maximum of two to three main points for a good survey.
 Avoid piling up the objectives.